va26de/git-course/README.md

-# git-course
-University Git course
+Repository for my university git-course